 When temperatures skyrocket and all options at home have been exhausted, there is always a mall nearby where a few hours can be passed.
 With new malls continually opening as well as unique traditional souqs (local bazaars and marketplaces), shopaholics won’t be disappointed.

 Villagio Mall, Landmark Mall and City Centre Mall are among the most popular hang-outs.
-Most Western brand names are represented, along with the usual fast-food outlets; this is by far the most popular weekend pursuit for local and expat residents alike.
+Most Western brand names are represented, along with the usual fast-food outlets; this is by far the most popular weekend pursuit for locals and expats alike.

 Nightlife and eating out in Doha

 Don't be fooled by the conservative culture into thinking there is no nightlife in Doha.
-Expats looking for something to do at night in the city will find plenty of options.
-Most international hotels have a selection of bars and nightclubs, although the dining options do outnumber the drinking ones.
+Expats looking for something to do at night will find plenty of options.
+Most international hotels have a selection of bars and nightclubs, although the dining options do outnumber the drinking holes.

 Celebrity chef Gordon Ramsay has opened restaurants in Doha, and though there are only a few live music venues, many hotels and restaurants downtown offer contemporary and trendy dining experiences.

-Menus of all cuisines are ready to be served and for a more traditional dining experience, expats can embrace the café culture that made this region famous.
-Souq Waqif has an array of cafés and restaurants that offer a vast selection of regional cuisine, Arabic coffee and shisha.
+The city serves a wide range of cuisines, and for a more traditional dining experience, expats can embrace the cafe culture that made this region famous.
+Souq Waqif has an array of cafes and restaurants that offer a vast selection of regional cuisine, Arabic coffee and shisha.

 Outdoor activities in Doha